akzios/bpsr-tools/README.md

 **Database Management:**

-- Seed database with monster/skill names
+- **Seed Database**: Initialize database with monster/skill names from seed files
-- Update player data from online leaderboard
+- **Update Database**: Manually fetch and merge latest player data from online leaderboard
+  - Fetches fresh player data from external API
+  - Merges professions, monsters, skills, and players into database
+  - Uses INSERT OR IGNORE strategy (preserves existing data, removes duplicates)
+  - Preserves your combat history while adding new entries
+  - Shows statistics: how many new entries were added to each table

 ### Configuration Files

 **In Development:**
 All configs stored in `config/`:

 - `settings.json` - App settings
 - `sheets.json` - Google Sheets credentials (user-specific, not packaged)
 - `dictionary.json` - Translation dictionary

 **In Packaged App:**
 Configs stored in `%APPDATA%/BPSR Tools/config/`:

 - Default configs copied from app bundle on first run
 - User modifications persist across updates
 - `sheets.json` must be configured manually (not included in installer)